 category and record type).

-As a general rule, a report card sent to parents/guardians may contain information about a student's special needs or disability, including whether the student received minor adjustments or related services, as long as the report card informs parents/guardians about their child's progress or level of achievement in specific classes, course content, or curriculum.
-However, transcripts or cumulative folders may not contain information that identifies a student as having a disability because they are sent to third parties rather than parents/guardians.
+As a general rule, a report card sent to parents/guardians should not contain information about a student's special needs or disability, including whether the student received minor adjustments or related services, as long as the report card informs parents/guardians about their child's progress or level of achievement in specific classes, course content, or curriculum.
+If teachers wish to inform parents/guardians about a child's minor adjustments, they should do so on a separate document and not on the report card.
+Transcripts or cumulative folders shall not contain information that identifies a student as having a disability because they are sent to third parties rather than parents/guardians.
 Consequently, no report cards from an elementary school should be sent to a high school to which a student is applying, if the elementary school includes information on any report card about a student's special needs or disability.